27th May 2019 - 4 min read

 Depending on the amount you earn, you may or may not be able to get the credit increase you want.
-This is due to Bank Negara guidelines that restrict the amount of credit extended to a cardholder.
+This is due to Bank Negara guidelines for credit limit that restrict the amount of credit extended to a cardholder.
 The rule follows that if you earn below RM36000 per the calendar year, your credit card limit shall be two times your monthly salary per issuer, with a maximum of two issuers.
 Thus, if you earn RM2,500 per month, the maximum limit is RM5,000 per issuer.

-If, for any reason you would like to permanently increase the limit, you will need to apply for one from your bank.
+If, for any reason you would like to permanently increase credit card limit, you will need to apply for one from your credit card issuer.

 Just because you need more money, it doesn’t mean that you should just increase your limit.
 You do need to consider if it is indeed the right move for you.

-For instance, if you can afford to make repayments, have recently had your income increased, are a good paymaster and you don’t have a way to access more cash otherwise, it might be a good idea to request an increase when needed.
+For instance, if you can afford to make repayments, have recently had your income increased, are a good paymaster, and you don’t have a way to access more cash otherwise, it might be a good idea to request for higher credit card limit when needed.

-If you have just one card or if your income is above RM36, 000 and you are allowed more than two cards, should you simply ask for an increase in your credit card limit, or apply for a new one?
+If you have just one card or if your annual income is above RM36000, should you simply ask for an increase in your credit card limit, or apply for a new one?
 There are several factors to consider.

-And if you are looking around for a new credit card?
-Be sure to shop around first!
+And if you are looking around for a new credit card, be sure to do your research beforehand!
 Use our super nifty comparison page to research and discover the best card for your needs.

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.